Financial-Times/origami-website/_tutorials/build-service.md

 <aside>You can find more detailed information on the Build Service's self hosted <a href="https://www.ft.com/__origami/service/build">API and technical documentation</a>.</aside>

-Below is a step by step walkthrough for building page for an article about fruit, and we'll include a few Origami components to do so.
+Below is a step by step walkthrough for building page for an article about fruit, with FT.com colors and fonts, and we'll include a few Origami components to do so.

 ## Setting up your sandbox
-For this tutorial, we recommend you follow along by setting up your project in [Codepen](https://codepen.io/), or [JSBin](https://jsbin.com/?html,output).
+For this tutorial, we recommend you follow along by setting up your project in [CodePen](https://codepen.io/), or [JSBin](https://jsbin.com/?html,output).

 There are usually three three parts to an Origami component; HTML, CSS and JavaScript.
 We're going implement one at a time to put together our page.
-Then, we'll look at browser compatibility and our solutions for that.

-We'll be providing code snippets for you to follow, you can also have a look at the [result of the tutorial](#).
+We'll be providing code snippets for you to follow, you can also have a look at the [result of the tutorial](#TODO).

 Let's begin.

 ## Boilerplate HTML
 We'll need to start with some boilerplate markup.

-There are two important things we want on an article page—a [grid](https://registry.origami.ft.com/components/o-grid), and some consistent [typography](https://registry.origami.ft.com/components/o-typography).
+There are three things we want on a FT-like article page—a [grid](https://registry.origami.ft.com/components/o-grid), consistent [typography](https://registry.origami.ft.com/components/o-typography) and a very specific [color](https://registry.origami.ft.com/components/o-grid).

 In order to get that, we'll need the foundation of our HTML to look like this: